 So God allowed me to stumble across my Kryptonite — bringing this Superwoman to her knees.

 In the next decade, God chipped away at the super life I’d created, one layer at a time.
 On the surface, the story goes something like this: Even though I was doing the job of three people for a downsized magazine, I was suddenly laid off — and as a result, we had to sell our house.
 We moved four times in seven years, during which I freelanced, had two more daughters, and started a successful business.
-And just when I thought God had brought me to a place He and I could both agree upon, He made it clear to me that I should pull the plug on that business.
+When I thought God had brought me to a place He and I could both agree upon, He made it clear to me that I should pull the plug on that business.

 So we started over again.
 We moved a fifth time — blessed to be able to buy our second house — and embarked on an even more “road less traveled” journey: homeschooling.

 On the inside, the journey was even more tumultuous.
 God was taking apart my organized life one piece at a time, stripping me of every one of my superpowers, and filling my plate with situations and roles that I was far from great at.
-Just when I thought I was getting back on top of it all, He would change my course once again.

 And just when I thought I had sight of what I needed to do to regain control of my life on this new course, God once again let me fall down to my knees… no, this time it was to the floor, face down, in the mud.
 Not because He is an unjust, merciless God, but because He is a just, loving, merciful God — and I asked Him to.
 In tears and turmoil in early 2012, I prayed for God to help me do whatever was necessary to break down the walls I had built around my super self and draw me closer to Him, in a real, true daily relationship with Him.